Frequently Asked Questions

 How long is the incubation period?
 If someone in my household travels to cities with confirmed cases, how many days must pass without symptoms before he/she is considered disease-free?

 Current data suggests the incubation period is up to 14 days.
 Travelers are advised to monitor their health closely for at least 2 weeks after returning home.
-Self-quarantine is not indicated if there is no direct exposure to COVID-19 cases and the traveler has no symptoms.
+Self-quarantine is strongly advised for anyone coming into Massachusetts from another state or another country.

-What happens if someone in my house has a potential school or workplace exposure to COVID-19?
+What happens if someone in my house has a potential exposure to COVID-19?

-We expect that the Massachusetts Department of Public Health and the employers or school will be contacting you with instructions that you should follow.
+We expect that the Massachusetts Department of Public Health or other organizations will be contacting you with instructions that you should follow.
 Recommendations may depend on specific details of the exposure and the likelihood of becoming infected.
 This applies to all of our patients and families, regardless of a family member’s underlying condition.

 Should I wear a mask in public?